Martin LutherMartin Luther

 We want and value a relationship with The Lutheran Church-Missouri Synod.

-This is not about theology or doctrine; nor is the relationship with the Lutheran Church-Missouri Synod broken.
+This is not about theology or doctrine; nor is our relationship with the Lutheran Church-Missouri Synod broken.
 Concordia University Texas is not cutting ties or seeking to become an independent or secular institution of higher education.

 This is about governance.
 It will allow the university to have the appropriate local control while planning for our future.